-3.7.1 The requirements of the 1966 Load Line Convention, including those relating to certification, should apply to all units and certificates should be issued as appropriate.
-The minimum freeboard of units which cannot be computed by the normal methods laid down by that Convention should be determined on the basis of meeting the applicable intact stability, damage stability and structural requirements for transit conditions and drilling operations while afloat.
-The freeboard should not be less than that computed from the Convention where applicable.

-3.7.2 The requirements of the 1966 Load Line Convention with respect to weathertightness and watertightness of decks, superstructures, deck-houses, doors, hatchway covers, other openings, ventilators, air pipes, scuppers, inlets and discharges, etc., should be taken as a basis for all units in the afloat condition.
+- 3.7.1 The requirements of the 1988 LL Protocol, including those relating to certification, should apply to all units and certificates should be issued as appropriate.
+The minimum freeboard of units which cannot be computed by the normal methods laid down by that Protocol should be determined on the basis of meeting the applicable intact stability, damage stability and structural requirements for transit conditions and drilling operations while afloat.
+The freeboard should not be less than that computed from the Protocol where applicable. - 3.7.2 The requirements of the 1988 LL Protocol with respect to weathertightness and watertightness of decks, superstructures, deckhouses, doors, hatchway covers, other openings, ventilators, air pipes, scuppers, inlets and discharges, etc., should be taken as a basis for all units in the afloat condition.

-3.7.3 In general, heights of hatch and ventilator coamings, air pipes, door sills, etc., in exposed positions and their means of closing should be determined by consideration of both intact and damage stability requirements.

-3.7.4 All downflooding openings which may become submerged before the angle of inclination at which the required area under the intact righting arm curve is achieved should be fitted with weathertight closing appliances.

-3.7.5 With regard to damage stability, the requirements in 3.4.3.2, 3.4.4 and 3.6.6 should apply.

-3.7.6 Administrations should give special consideration to the position of openings which cannot be closed in emergencies, such as air intakes for emergency generators, having regard to the intact righting arm curves and the final waterline after assumed damage.
+- 3.7.3 In general, heights of hatch and ventilator coamings, air pipes, door sills, etc., in exposed positions and their means of closing should be determined by consideration of the provisions regarding both intact and damage stability. - 3.7.4 All downflooding openings which may become submerged before the angle of inclination at which the required area under the intact righting arm curve is achieved should be fitted with weathertight closing appliances. - 3.7.5 With regard to damage stability, the provisions of paragraphs 3.4.3.2, 3.4.4 and 3.6.7 should apply. - 3.7.6 Administrations should give special consideration to the position of openings which cannot be closed in emergencies, such as air intakes for emergency generators, having regard to the intact righting arm curves and the final waterline after assumed damage.